 Temporary workers are usually employed by a staffing firm that is in the business of supplying temporary labour.
 These workers are typically engaged to supplement, or provide cover for, existing employees at times of work surges, finite projects or employee absence.
 The staffing firm pays salary and benefits to these workers, although the Bank or a subsidiary generally provides daily direction and control.
-At the end of the reporting period the bank engaged 81 temporary workers (FTE: 77) compared to 30 (29 FTE) in 2021.
-The significant increase compared to the previous year is mainly due to the development and the launch of our new credit card Certo! as well as various IT projects in the context of our strategic programme Operational Excellence.
-Accordingly, the majority of these people work either in the call centre or in the technology area.
+At the end of the reporting period the Bank engaged 27 temporary workers (FTE: 25) compared to 81 (77 FTE) in 2022.
+The increased demand in the previous year primarily related to the development and the launch of our new credit card Certo! as well as various IT projects in the context of our strategic programme Operational Excellence.
+The majority of these people work either in the call centre or in the technology area.

-The majority of employees work at our headquarters in Zurich Altstetten (80%), while the remainder work in our network of branches and service centres across Switzerland (20%).
+The majority of employees work at our headquarters in Zurich Altstetten (81%), while the remainder work in our network of branches and service centres across Switzerland (19%).